Cultural depictions of Zhou Tong: Film and television

 Veteran martial arts actor Yu Chenghui (于承惠), who played the villain "Wang Renzhe" in Shaolin Temple (1982) and "Master Shadow-Glow" in Seven Swords (2005), has expressed interest in playing Zhou in a future movie.
 In an interview, Mr. Yu said he never shaved his famous beard for any role, even at the request of movie producers, because he wanted to portray the "Shaanxi knight-errant Iron Arm, Zhou Tong".

-Shortly after filming New Police Story in 2004, Jackie Chan reported that he would produce and play Yue Fei in a bioepic about the general's life.
+Shortly after filming New Police Story in 2004, Jackie Chan reported that he would produce and play Yue Fei in a biopic about the general's life.
 Jaycee Chan, Jackie's son, will share the role as young Yue Fei.
 Jackie said, "There's already a rough draft right now, we've even found a co-star.
 In fact, filming of 'Genghis Khan' is also under consideration, but it must be a good script, because a lot of people have filmed this story, and the story itself is complicated and randomized, so up to now, there isn't a concrete plan yet.
 And [the script for] 'Yue Fei' is nearly completed."
 He continues, "I think Yue Fei is a man with great sense of loyalty, so am I. I've been loyal to Golden Harvest, to friends and to my country!"
 Filming will not begin until Jackie finishes filming several other projects (including Rush Hour 3), but he is willing to work for reduced pay so he can work with his son.
 This is because he believes the box office results will be good.
 However, Director Stanley Tong says the role of Yue Fei could possibly go to Andy Lau.
 It has yet to be announced which actor will portray Zhou.